graphpql/graphpinator/docs/examples/HelloWorld.md

     public function validateNonNullValue($rawValue) : bool
     {
-        // validation of resolved value from parent, Query is the initial type in the schema = has no parent so this function is never called return true;
+        // validation of resolved value from parent, Query is the initial type in the schema = has no parent return true;
     }